 You might have a few questions regarding Personal Injury Protection (PIP).
-Florida is a no-fault state, and therefore requires car owners to have PIP.
-Here are some common questions and answers regarding this car insurance coverage.
+Since Florida is a no-fault state, car owners are required to carry Personal Injury Protection.

 Essentially, that’s the end of your benefits.
 Like having a credit card, your insurance policy has a limit, and when you reach that limit, the benefits are over and you must pay your own medical bills.
 But you should still contact a car accident attorney to explore other options.
 For example, the other party in the accident may have Bodily Injury Liability coverage.